OpenEngineer/remotePLC/README.md

 * logic blocks (PID controls, time shift delays...)
 * output blocks (actuators, lights...)

+By configuring and connecting *blocks* in the right way you can automate your outputs based on user and environment inputs.

 ## Usage
 ```
 remotePLC FILE_NAME [-c CMD_STRING] [-t DELTA_T] [-s LOG_INTERVAL]